pakallis/pakallis.github.io/README.md

 * **Easily scalable** text and component sizing with `rem` units in the CSS.
 * **Mobile Friendly Design** so that your site can be accessed on any device.

-### Getting Started:

-Make it yours in under 20 minutes.
+### Make it yours in under 20 minutes.

-Three simple sets:
+Three simple steps:

-1. Edit the _config.yml and put your own information.
+1. Edit the <code>_config.yml</code> and put your own information.
-2. Edit the markdown files in _includes/content and talk about yourself.
+2. Edit the markdown files in <code>_includes/content</code> and talk about yourself.
-3. Replace the images in /img directory with your own.
+3. Replace the images in <code>/img</code> directory with your own.

 Optionally:

-* You can change default variables in _sass/variables (for example, if you want to change the colors for navigation links).
+* You can change default variables in <code>_sass/variables</code> (for example, if you want to change the colors for navigation links).
-* If you don't have to use Formspree for your subscription form, you can change that in _includes/email-form.html.
+* If you don't have to use Formspree for your subscription form, you can change that in <code>_includes/email-form.html</code>.

 ---

-# Things I need to do
+# Next Steps...

 - Add Social Media Icons
 - Add footnote on hover